guptam/kylo-docs-test/EnableRangerAuthorizationGuide.rst

 PCNG
 ====

-This documenation assumes that you have PCNG installed and running on cluster.
+This documentation assumes that you have PCNG installed and running on a cluster.

 Optional: Delete/Disable HDFS/HIVE Global Policy.